kreauniv/comp308/_sources/fun-in-piclang.rst.txt

 .. admonition:: **Exercise**

     Write appropriate test expressions for this revised interpreter to check whether the scoping behaviour is indeed lexical.
+Use any simple representation you want to for the "bindings" parameter by implementing the :rkt:`extend-bindings`, :rkt:`lookup-binding` and :rkt:`make-empty-bindings` functions.

 A standard library
 ------------------